Blog

 Create a Coverage Schedule

-A key component of a successful PTO policy is ensuring that work still gets done when people are out of the office.
-You can do this by encouraging cross-training so that employees with similar skill sets can cover any urgent tasks that would normally be handled by an employee out on PTO.
+You can do this by encouraging cross-training so that employees with similar skill sets can cover any urgent tasks that would usually be handled by an employee out on PTO.

 Try to keep scheduled PTO and holidays in mind when planning around important deadlines.
 You can’t prevent last-minute requests, unexpected absences, or sick days, but you can create a schedule that’s as optimized as possible to keep things moving.